-My Garmin Fenix 5 Plus Review is in its final draft but you will have already noticed that the Fenix 5 Plus series has hit the shelves.
+My somewhat biblical in scope Garmin Fenix 5 Plus Review is now live and you will have already noticed that the Fenix 5 Plus series has hit the shelves.
 Like me you are probably WOWED by the marketing and WOWED by the new features.
 But, like me, you are probably also WOWED by the price tag underneath the watch on that imaginary, internet-based shop shelf.

 $1150…really?…is the the Fenix 5X plus worth that much?